Will Brexit affect my cruise holiday?

 Will I miss high profile sporting events, like the Wimbledon final or Rugby World Cup while I'm at sea?

-More and more cruise ships these days have large screens located on the pool deck, meaning, if the reception is clear enough, and the captain allows it, you won't miss a thing.
+More and more cruise ships have large screens located on the pool deck, meaning, if the reception is clear enough, and the captain allows it, you won't miss a thing.
+Your cruise agent will be able to give you more information about the best ships for sporting events.

 How do the prices work?